GabrielGomez9898/Tesis-2022-10/App/README.md

 You have two choices for running the app, with an Android/IOS simulator or with a phyisical device.
 If your choice is physical please follow the steps (VS Code):
 * Plug your device to your computer: :iphone: :computer:
 * Open de VS nav bar:   **`Ctrl + shift + p`**
+* Select: **`Flutter: Select Device`** and then click on your device of preference, make sure VS is recognizing your device.
+PD: Running the command **`flutter doctor`** also will tell you if your device is ready for running the app
+* Go to the file main.dart and click on the play button :play_or_pause_button: and that's it! the app will be running on your device! :heavy_check_mark: